Many people report having abdominal or pelvic pain at the beginning of their menstrual cycle. In some cases, remedies can help a person get relief.

 Herbal teas are warm and soothing, and in some cases, the herbs themselves can be beneficial as well.

 These medications can relieve inflammation, pain, and menstrual cramps.
-It is essential to follow the dosage directions on the bottle and speak to a doctor if the recommended dose is insufficient to relieve menstrual cramps.
+It is essential to follow the dosage directions on the bottle and speak with a doctor if the recommended dose is insufficient to relieve menstrual cramps.

 A doctor can suggest other home remedies to try or prescribe medications, such as birth control pills or some types of pain reliever, to manage the symptoms.